jean-ben-guigui/My-Workout/README.md

 # My-Workout
 ## Launch the app
-To launch the app, open "My Workout.xcodeproj" using XCode and press Command+R.
+Open "My Workout.xcodeproj" using XCode.
+Then use Command+R to run the project.
+Alternately, you can use Command+U to run the tests.

 ## Architecture
 I used MVVM in this project because the model provided from the wger API is slightly different from the model we want to display on the screen.